BjorkBjorgulfs/One-page-website/README.md

 make sure that the list in the footer does not get stacked when the window is smaller same thing with the navigation list

+I started using github when I finished the coding so there are no commits